DIGITAL MARKETING IN RETAIL - 2021/2

 Formative assessment and feedback

-An enquiry based approach is adopted for providing feedback where resources are provided to students to enable them to identify their own strengths and weaknesses, and in turn decide their own learning strategies.
+An inquiry based approach is adopted for providing feedback where resources are provided to students to enable them to identify their own strengths and weaknesses, and in turn decide their own learning strategies.
 These resources include:

 - seminars will be designed to address the preparation process & other key issues associated with the report;